opencybersecurityalliance/kestrel-lang/docs/language.rst

 Usually a record contains information of an activity that is worth recording.
 For example:

-    - an ssh login attempt with root
+    - An ssh login attempt with root
-    - a user login and logout
+    - A user login and logout
-    - a process forking another process
+    - A process forking another process
-    - a network connection initialized by a process
+    - A network connection initialized by a process
-    - a process loading a dynamic loaded library
+    - A process loading a dynamic loaded library
-    - a process reading a sensitive file
+    - A process reading a sensitive file

 Formally defined, a record is a piece of machine-generated data that is part of a telemetry of the monitored host or network.
 Different monitoring systems